clokep/celery-batches/README.rst

 Celery task calls together as a list.
 The buffer of tasks calls is flushed on a timer and based on the number of queued tasks.

+Some potential use-cases for batching of task calls include:

+* De-duplicating tasks.
+* Accumlating / only handling the latest task with similar arguments.
+* Bulk inserting / updating of data.
+* Tasks with expensive setup that can run across a range of arguments.

 What do I need?
 ===============